Woopaa: PBR World Finals

-During Round 4 on May 19, Woopaa was matched against 2002 PBR World Champion Ednei Caminhas, bucking him off in 3.86 seconds, and rebounded with a 45.25 bull score.
-However, Ridin’ Solo bucked off Ezekiel Mitchell in 3.35 seconds, and received a 47-point bull score in the process.
-Ridin’ Solo had extended his lead to 0.44 points.
+During Round 4 on May 19, Woopaa was matched against 2002 PBR world champion Ednei Caminhas, bucking him off in 3.86 seconds, and rebounded with a 45.25 bull score.
+However, Ridin' Solo bucked off Ezekiel Mitchell in 3.35 seconds, and received a 47-point bull score in the process.
+Ridin' Solo had extended his lead to 0.44 points.

-During the World Finals’ Championship Round on May 22, Woopaa bucked off Luciano de Castro.
+During the World Finals' Championship Round on May 22, Woopaa bucked off Luciano de Castro.
 However, the bull got fouled during the ride and performed poorly.
 He received 41.75 points, the lowest bull score of his career.
-As a result, Castro was awarded a re-ride and Woopaa’s chance of winning a second consecutive world championship was ended.
-Ridin’ Solo bucked off João Ricardo Vieira in 4.80 seconds, and received a 47-point score, winning the 2022 PBR World Champion Bull title.
+As a result, Castro was awarded a re-ride and Woopaa's chance of winning a second consecutive world championship was ended.
+Ridin' Solo bucked off João Ricardo Vieira in 4.80 seconds, and received a 47-point score, winning the 2022 PBR World Champion Bull title.
 He beat Woopaa by 0.69 points.

 Team Series

-On September 18, Woopaa was ridden by Chase Outlaw of the Oklahoma Freedom for 94.50 points during the final ride of the Freedom’s hometown event, Freedom Fest, in Oklahoma City.
-The team had already won the event, but Outlaw’s ride on Woopaa put an exclamation point on their hometown victory.
+On September 18, Woopaa was ridden by Chase Outlaw of the Oklahoma Freedom for 94.50 points during the final ride of the Freedom's hometown event, Freedom Fest, in Oklahoma City.
+The team had already won the event, but Outlaw's ride on Woopaa put an exclamation point on their hometown victory.
 Woopaa for his part was marked 46 points on the out.

 Season 2023

 Unleash the Beast Series

-On December 4, 2022, Woopaa was successfully ridden by 2016 PBR World Champion Cooper Davis for 91.75 points in the Championship Round to win the second event of the 2023 UTB season in St. Louis, Missouri.
+On December 4, 2022, Woopaa was successfully ridden by 2016 PBR world champion Cooper Davis for 91.75 points in the Championship Round to win the second event of the 2023 UTB season in St. Louis, Missouri.
 The bull was marked 44.50 points for this out.

 On December 10, 2022, Woopaa was ridden by Sandro Batista in the Championship Round of the third event of the 2023 UTB season in Minneapolis, Minnesota, for 91.25 points, while Woopaa was given 44.25 points.

 On January 29, 2023, Woopaa was ridden by Thiago Salgado in the Championship Round of the ninth event of the 2023 UTB season in Indianapolis, Indiana, for 88.25 points.
 Woopaa was given 43 bull points.

-On March 12, 2023, Woopaa was rematched with Jose Vitor Leme in the Championship Round of the fifteenth event of the 2023 UTB season in Milwaukee, Wisconsin.
+On March 12, 2023, Woopaa was rematched with José Vitor Leme in the Championship Round of the fifteenth event of the 2023 UTB season in Milwaukee, Wisconsin.
 He bucked him off in 6.39 seconds and received a bull score of 45.5 points.
+Altogether, Woopaa and Leme matched up four times, and this fourth rematch was the only time in which the bull bucked off the rider.
+This would also turn out to be the final out of Woopaa's bucking career.

+Retirement

+On March 20, 2023, it was announced by Woopaa's owners that he was officially retired and would now stand at stud for breeding with cows.
+At the age of six, he was retired relatively early compared to other superstar bucking bulls.